 - Using basic gym equipment to progress stability exercises

-- Key tests and appropriate exercises for typical postural patterns
+- Key muscle tests appropriate for typical postural patterns

 - Potential risk exercises for varying postural types